JonasCC8/Automatizaci-n-con-Ansible-en-Proxmox-VE/README.md

 ## 📖 Descripción General

 This project demonstrates how to automate virtual machine provisioning and configuration in Proxmox VE using Ansible.
-The lab focuses on Infrastructure as Code (IaC), repeatability, and scalable infrastructure management.

 ---